 - REVOCATION: If the Board revokes a chiropractor’s license the chiropractor will be unable to practice or get licensed again for a minimum of five years.
-After the five year period license revocation the chiropractor will need to reapply for their license.
-If the chiropractor reapplies for licensure they must demonstrate the grounds for revocation (substance abuse, mental health problems, criminal convictions) has been rectified through an applicable program.
+After the five-year period of license revocation, the chiropractor will need to reapply for their license.
+If the chiropractor reapplies for licensure they must demonstrate the grounds for revocation (substance abuse, mental health problems, criminal convictions) has been rectified through an application program.
 This is a public document.

 - VOLUNTARY SURRENDER: The chiropractor voluntarily gives up their license.
 The benefit of this voluntary consent is that the Board is usually willing to reduce the amount of time until a chiropractor can reapply.
 This is usually between two to three years.